NathanKr/react-svg-playground/README.md

 <h2>Points of interest</h2>
 <ul>
 <li>React logo is an svg.
-Here its color is changed using state</li>
+Here its color is changed without the use of css</li>
 </ul>